CaioCeretta/fullstack-club/curso-next/stockly/comments.md

 5. If the comparison above returns true, the product is stored in the existingProduct constant.

-We then update the state using a function that takes currentProducts, maps over it, checks whether the product.id matches the one we just compared, and returns an updated object where the product's quantity is increased by the new quantity.
+6. We then update the state using a function that takes currentProducts, maps over it, checks whether the product.id matches the one we just compared, and returns an updated object where the product's quantity is increased by the new quantity.
-If the product ID does not match, we simply return the existing product unchanged.

-1. If no products matched the condition in step 4, we return the previous list with all its values, adding the new product as an object
+7. If the product ID does not match, we simply return the previous list with all its values, adding the new product as an object